Restricting Image Registries

 clusterpolicy.kyverno.io/restrict-image-registries created

-Error from server: admission webhook "validate.kyverno.svc-fail" denied the request:
+error: failed to create deployment: admission webhook "validate.kyverno.svc-fail" denied the request:

 restrict-image-registries: